gustaveroussy/sopa/docs/tutorials/snakemake.md

 ### Installation

 Follow our [installation instructions](../../getting_started/#snakemake-setup) until the end of the "Snakemake setup" section.

-At the end, you should have one `sopa` environment, one one environment with `snakemake` (it can be the same environment, if desired), and you should also have cloned the `sopa` repository.
+At the end, you should have one `sopa` environment, one one environment with `snakemake>=8.0.0` (it can be the same environment, if desired), and you should also have cloned the `sopa` repository.

 ### Choose a config file

 Our pipeline config is a YAML file that describes all the steps desired for the pipeline.
-It is flexible; for instance, if you remove the `baysor` arguments from the config, then it will not run baysor.
-Similarly, if you remove the `"annotation"` section, it will not run annotation.
+It is flexible; for instance, if you remove the `baysor` section from the config, then it will not run baysor.

 You can choose a config among the existing ones [here](https://github.com/gustaveroussy/sopa_workflow/tree/main/config) or [create your own](./#create-your-own-config).

-Keep in mind the relative path of your config since you'll need it later, e.g. `config/merscope/base.yaml`.
+Keep in mind the path of your config (relative to the `workflow` directory) because you'll need it later.
+For instance, `config/merscope/base.yaml` is a valid relative path.
+You can also use an absolute path if you prefer.

 ## Run the pipeline

+### Locate your raw data

-1. First, locate the path to one sample's raw experiment file(s).
+First, you need to locate the path to one sample's raw experiment file(s).
 This is usually a directory containing one or many image(s) and, eventually, a transcript file.
 If you don't know what data you need, see our [FAQ](../../faq/#what-are-the-inputs-or-sopa).

+Again, remind this path, as we will use it later.

+### Activate snakemake

-2. Then, activate an environment that has the snakemake command:
+Then, activate an environment that has the snakemake command:
 ```sh
 conda activate snakemake    # or any environment that has `snakemake`
 ```

-1. Go in the `workflow` directory
+And move in the `workflow` directory of the `sopa` repository:
 ```sh
 cd workflow   # move to the workflow directory inside the sopa repository
 ```

+### Run Snakemake

-1. You can either execute the pipeline locally or on a high-performance-cluster (choose the right option below)
+You can either execute the pipeline locally or on a high-performance-cluster (choose the right option below).

 === "Local execution (e.g., personal laptop)"

     You can execute the pipeline locally as below (in this example, we use only one core).
-Make sure to replace `data_path` with the path to your data directory, and `configfile` with the relative path to your config.
+Make sure to replace `data_path` with the path to your raw data directory, and `configfile` with the relative path to your config (as detailed above).

     ```sh
     snakemake \